awslabs/kubeflow-manifests/docs/deployment/add-ons/storage/fsx-for-lustre/README.md

 Now, Port Forward as needed and Login to the Kubeflow dashboard.
 You can also check the `Volumes` tab in Kubeflow and you should be able to see your PVC is available for use within Kubeflow.
 In the following two sections we will be using this PVC to create a notebook server with Amazon FSx mounted as the workspace volume, download training data into this filesystem and then deploy a TFJob to train a model using this data.

+## 3.0 Using FSx Storage in Kubeflow
-## 5.3 Using FSx volume as workspace or data volume for a notebook server
+### 3.1 Using FSx volume as workspace or data volume for a notebook server

 Spin up a new Kubeflow notebook server and specify the name of the PVC to be used as the workspace volume or the data volume and specify your desired mount point.
 For our example here, we are using the AWS Optimized Tensorflow 2.6 CPU image provided in the notebook configuration options - `public.ecr.aws/c9e4w0g3/notebook-servers/jupyter-tensorflow`.
 Additionally, use the existing `fsx-claim` volume as the workspace volume at the default mount point `/home/jovyan`.
 The server might take a few minutes to come up.